 To qualify, applicants must have a work contract with a foreign company and meet the monthly salary requirement of € 2,700.
-If family members of the applicant choose to accompany the applicant, additional salary requirements must be met.
-In addition, those looking to work remotely in Malta must have a valid entry document, health insurance coverage, plans of the intended place of stay and pass a background check.
+Accompany family members must meet additional salary requirements.
+In addition, those looking to work remotely in Malta must have a valid entry document, health insurance coverage, plans of the intended place of stay, and pass a background check.
 Applications are filed electronically and require a filing fee of € 300.

 Mexico is an ideal location for workers seeking employment in a warmer climate.
 It is also close to the U.S. and located in the same time zone.
 Additionally, the World Bank reports that Mexico is an increasingly good place to start a business.
-Mexico has a temporary resident visa that allows foreign nationals to work in the country for up to one year and can be renewed every year after that for three more years.
+Mexico’s temporary resident visa allows foreign nationals to work in the country for up to one year.
+The visa is renewable for a one-year period and then for a three-year period.
 The temporary visa has a four-year maximum validity.

-Prospective remote workers who want to work in Mexico must prove earnings of at least USD $1,620 per month for the past six months.
-Alternatively, they must have no less than USD $27,000 in their bank account to be issued the temporary resident visa.
+Prospective remote workers who want to work in Mexico must prove earnings of at least $1,620 per month for the past six months.
+Alternatively, they must have no less than $27,000 in their bank account to be issued a temporary resident visa.

 Additional information is available from the U.S. Embassy in Mexico for individuals who want to explore opportunities working in the country, including a list of required documentation.

-Situated on the western coast of the Balkan Peninsula, Montenegro is seeking to open its borders to foreign nationals pursuing long-term residence by laying out a roadmap for a new digital nomad program that is to be launched over the next three years.
-Foreign nationals granted this new temporary residence permit for digital nomads will be permitted to remain in Montenegro and work remotely for up to a year with the possibility of extensions.
-The first stages will include creating amendments that will regulate the status of digital nomads in Montenegro and creating a central government online platform for the new program.
+Situated on the western coast of the Balkan Peninsula, Montenegro is seeking to open its borders to foreign nationals pursuing long-term residence with a digital nomad program that will be rolled out over the course of three years through 2025.
+Foreign nationals granted this new temporary residence permit for digital nomads may remain in Montenegro and work remotely for up to a year with the possibility of extensions.
+The first stages of the program include creating amendments that will regulate the status of digital nomads in Montenegro and creating a central government online platform for the program.

-Located in southwest Africa, Namibia is one of the newest countries in Africa to over a remote work visa option for foreign nationals.
-The government of Namibia launched a new six-month remote work visa for applicants who can provide proof of having a monthly average income of USD 2,000.
-Generally, proof must be shown through a pay slip or employment contract.
+Located in southwest Africa, Namibia was one of the first countries in Africa to offer a remote work visa option for foreign nationals.
+The Government of Namibia launched a six-month remote work visa for applicants who can provide proof of having a monthly average income of $2,000.
+Generally, applicants require proof of a pay slip or employment contract.

-Proof of an average income of USD 1,000 per month in addition to the average income of USD 2,000 must also be demonstrated for all accompanying spouses and an additional USD 500 per month for every accompanying child.
+Applicants must provide proof of an average income of $1,000 per month, an average income of $2,000 for accompanying spouses and an additional $500 per month for every accompanying child.

 Norway offers a remote work visa and is a popular destination for remote and freelance workers for its excellent social services.
 To work remotely in Norway, individuals must own their own (remote) business or work for a company located outside of Norway.
 Remote workers must have relevant skills and qualifications to work in the country, and they must provide proof of accommodation upon arrival.
-A minimum income of € 35,719 (~$43,000 USD) is required.
-Applications can be filed at the closest Norwegian Embassy or Consulate.
+Applicants require a minimum income of € 35,719 (~$43,000).
+Applications must be filed at the closest Norwegian Embassy or Consulate.
 Applicants must also demonstrate residency in Norway.